Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

     - I would want to attempt the test/quiz in a category of my choice.
 - Returning Visitor
     - As a returning visitor I may simply be looking to improve my score or try a new category.
-    - I may also want to share my results on my social media channels.
+    - I may also want to share my interest in the site via social media.
 - Frequent User
     - As a frequent user I would be consistently be looking to improve my score in the quiz.
+    - I may also be interested in the developent of the game.

 ### Design